Minimal run with explicit charge and spin

 --dump/--no-dump

 Write thermoanalysis.yaml.
-Standalone freq defaults to False; when invoked as part of pdb2reaction all --thermo the wrapper flips this to True unless you pass --no-dump.
+Standalone freq defaults to False (use --no-dump to keep it off explicitly); when invoked as part of pdb2reaction all --thermo the freq stage uses dump=True by default — pass --dump False to all to disable it.

 False